openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 When response type is `vp_token`, response consists of the following parameters:

 * `vp_token` REQUIRED.
 String parameter that MUST either contain a single Verifiable Presentation or an array of Verifiable Presentations.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a Base64url encoded value) or a JSON object depending on a format as defined in Annex E of [@!OpenID.VCI].
 * `presentation_submission`.
 REQUIRED.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers in the corresponding request to the respective Verifiable Presentations within the VP Token.
-The root of the path expressions in the descriptor map is the respective verifiable presentation, pointing to the respective Verifiable Credentials.
+The root of the path expressions in the descriptor map is the respective Verifiable Presentation, pointing to the respective Verifiable Credentials.
 * `state` OPTIONAL. as defined in [@!RFC6749]

 The `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
 Clients MUST ignore any `presentation_submission` element included inside a VP.

 Including the `presentation_submission` element as a separate response parameter allows the AS to provide the RP with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` elements inside a credential itself.

-In case the AS returns a single verifiable presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".
+In case the AS returns a single Verifiable Presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".

 The following is an example response to a request of a response type `vp_token`, where the `presentation_submission` is a separate response parameter: